All Products

 aos_str_set(&options->config->sts_token, sts_token);

-/* Specify whether to use CNAME.
-The value 0 indicates that CNAME is not used. */
+/* Specify whether a CNAME is used.
+A value of 0 indicates that a CNAME is not used. */

 options->config->is_cname = 0;

-/* Specify network parameters such as the timeout period. */
+/* Used to set network parameters, such as the timeout period. */

 options->ctl = aos_http_controller_create(options->pool, 0);